REQUEST A FREE QUOTEss

 A Financial Power of Attorney names a person to make legal and financial decisions on your behalf.
 It essentially gives another individual the right to sign your name.
 The Power of Attorney terminates upon the death of the maker.
 A properly drafted Power of Attorney is essential in order to have someone carry out your wishes when you are unable to do so yourself due to lack of capacity.

-A Health Care Representative document allows you to name the person you want to make health care decisions on your behalf if you become incapacitated or unable to make decisions on your own.
-A Health Care Representative’s power terminates upon your death or if you have a living will.
+First, a Health Care Directive allows you to name the person you want to make health care decisions on your behalf if you become incapacitated or unable to make decisions on your own.
+A Health Care Agent’s power terminates upon your death.
+Second, a Health Care Directive allows you to express your wishes about artificially supplied nutrition and hydration and what, if any, life sustaining measures you want should you have a terminal, end of life condition with no hope of recovery.